Addinsoft/Ready-to-run/README.md

 A full example of a linear regression is available in the *Samples* section below.

+*You can hide the dialog box when the user runs the generated file by setting the following variable to true:* **hideUserForm**

 ## Features list
 ### Linear regression